Security Vulnerability : GNU Bash Remote Code Execution (aka ShellShock)

 - zypper up

-SUSE recommends that you always apply updates and consider running
+SUSE recommends that you always apply updates and consider running the latest version.

 You can verify your current version by typing at a command prompt: